You can build a Freshteam app by using the following steps.

 Note: On Windows, if the Node version is not displayed, run the nvm on command to enable NVM.

-- To set the default Node version, run the following command. $ nvm alias default 10.18
+- Run the following command to set the default Node version. $ nvm alias default 14

-- On Windows, to install the required tools and configurations to start using Node, run the following command. $ npm install --global --production windows-build-tools For more information, see the write-up on node-gyp.
+- On Windows, to install the required tools and configurations to start using Node, use the following command. $ npm install --global --production windows-build-tools For more information, see the write-up on node-gyp.